 Communicate with end users to build trust

 Simply integrating identity verification into your product is not enough.
 Users must also feel comfortable and confident handing over official ID and biometric information.
-With public concern over surveillance, companies have to build trust through transparency – sharing how their technology works and how information is being used.
+With public concern over surveillance, companies have to build trust through transparency – sharing how their technology works, how information is being used and any of the 6AMLD predicate offences are not carried out.

 Increase security with biometric authentication